Aider-AI/aider/docs/benchmarks.md

 ## Conclusions

-Based on these benchmarking results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.
+Based on these benchmark results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.